beginning of content

 Key facts

-• A root canal treatment is a dental procedure that involves the removal of infected soft tissue (dental pulp) inside a tooth.
+• A root canal treatment is a dental procedure that removes infected soft tissue (pulp) from inside your tooth.

 • You may need more than one visit to your dentist or dental specialist (endodontist) for this treatment.